kzmo/deharm/README.markdown

 -OR-

 Copy the Deharm directory into your python path.
-Zip [here](https://github.com/kzmo/deharm/zipball/master)
+The zip file can be found [here](https://github.com/kzmo/deharm/zipball/master)